linds29877/independence/iNdependence/Other Files/README.txt

 Please note that in order to install/remove applications, you'll need to have SSH installed on the phone as you'll be asked for the phone's IP address and root password.

-To find the phone's IP address, launch the Settings application, navigate to "Wi-Fi" and press the blue arrow beside the Wi-Fi network your phone is connected to.
+To find the phone's IP address, launch the Settings application, navigate to "Wi-Fi" and press the blue arrow beside the name of the Wi-Fi network that your phone is connected to.

 Also note that ringtones must be MPEG-4 audio (.m4a) files as the file chooser will only allow you to choose .m4a files.
 Wallpapers must be 2 PNG (.png) files (the main image and the thumbnail image).
 The wallpaper image sizes I use are 320x480 for the main image and 75x75 for the thumbnail image.
 These seem to work well for me.

-One last thing: to have wallpaper files work correctly on the iPhone, you should make sure that the name of the thumbnail PNG file is the same as the main PNG file, but with a .thumbnail added in the name.
-For example:

-Main wallpaper file: sliquepic.png
-Thumbnail file     : sliquepic.thumbnail.png

-Otherwise you may not be able to use them (or see them in the file list).

 Have fun!
 	The Operator